 When they were in their teens, they had the same shared list on their own phones and then when they drove, they also did the groceries.
 Yay!
 We helped to grow them into these shared roles from the time that they were little.
 They were also taught how to manage bills, make payments, and budget accordingly.
 Now, we’re showing them how to invest in ways that yield solid returns.

 The idea was/is to make it fun, there was always some joking around, and the burden was never all on my shoulders to be the Queen-pin of our domestic operations.
 We also divvied up the cooking and everyone took a night or two preparing supper for the family.
 We ate a lot of the same things and our crock pot got a lot of use.
-Sundays, we’d get some music on, Adie would often bake (her Scottish shortbreads to die for), I’d prepare one meal, Jeff another and Jordan would be designated sous chef or dishwasher.
+Sundays, we’d get some music on, Adie would often bake (her Scottish shortbreads are to die for), I’d prepare one meal, Jeff another and Jordan would be designated sous chef or dishwasher.
 The key was that we worked together at all of it … including mucking out the stalls in the barn.
 It built a sense of teamwork and belonging.
 A dull knife and a carrot can keep a toddler busy for quite awhile!

-In our practice, we see a lot of women chronically in a Sepia state (the careworn mother) or Cancer state (rescuing others to the exclusion of self) of mind.
+In our practice, we see a lot of women chronically in a Sepia state (the careworn mother) or Cancer state of mind (rescuing others to the exclusion of self).
 It is important to activate the health and well-being of our essential selves so as not to default to this program often wrought by our fore-mothers.
 Trying to work full-time and/or homeschool and then also deal with all of the responsibilities of hearth and home (or farm) can start out as protracted stress and then become, over time, Sepia or Cancer states qualifying you for more aggressive treatments.
 Is it time to wake from your resignation?

 Here’s the original article, by Lisa Wade, that this blog was inspired by ….